ha3an/ha3an.github.io/_pages/ssnd.md

 <div class="container">
   <h1>Speaker Separation via Neural Diarization (SSND) Demo</h1>
   <p>We introduce the SSND framework, a novel approach that seamlessly integrates speaker diarization with speaker separation.
 Our SSND framework achieves state-of-the-art performance for speaker-attributed ASR on LibriCSS dataset.
 Here, we showcase several examples taken from LibriCSS processed with SSND.
+In all examples, the entire segment is processed through the SSND framework without any chunking.
     <!-- <a href="http://web.cse.ohio-state.edu/~wang.77/papers/TPWXW.interspeech23.pdf">Learn More</a> </p> -->